free shipping from a purchase value of 49 euros in germany.

 Payment Procedure

-Within the framework of contractual and other legal relationships, due to legal obligations or otherwise on the basis of our legitimate interests, we offer data subjects efficient and secure payment options and use other service providers for this purpose in addition to banks and credit institutions (collectively referred to as “payment service providers”).
+In the context of contractual and other legal relationships, in accordance with legal obligations, or otherwise based on our legitimate interests, we offer data subjects efficient and secure payment options and, for this purpose, engage not only banks and credit institutions but also other service providers (collectively, “payment service providers”).

 The data processed by the payment service providers includes inventory data, such as the name and address, bank data, such as account numbers or credit card numbers, passwords, TANs and checksums, as well as the contract, total and recipient-related information.
 The information is required to carry out the transactions.
 However, the data entered is only processed by the payment service providers and stored with them.
 I.e. we do not receive any account or credit card related information, but only information with confirmation or negative information of the payment.
 Under certain circumstances, the data may be transmitted by the payment service providers to credit agencies.
 The purpose of this transmission is to check identity and creditworthiness.
 Please refer to the terms and conditions and data protection information of the payment service providers.